Serenade of the Seas in Alaska

 Passengers can book tours to view grizzly bears in the Khutzeymateen Valley, ride a train through the Great Bear Rainforest, or stay closer to town and sip beers at a local brewery.

 Despite being located in Canada, Prince Rupert has more in common with Alaska’s cruise ports compared to other Canadian ports like Victoria or Vancouver.
-The climate and scenery is largely similar to that of nearby Ketchikan, which features an abundance of islands and fjords, and the town is significantly smaller than the cities further south.
+The climate and scenery are largely similar to those of nearby Ketchikan, which features an abundance of islands and fjords, and the town is significantly smaller than the cities further south.

 Seward